R/plotHazardRatio.R, R/plot_methods.R, R/utils.R

 filled in with the median/most common category.
 Only used for

-package must be installed for type="hazard"
+visreg package must be installed for type="hazard".

-function that takes newdata
+function that takes newdata and returns the exposed

 dataset (e.g. function(data) transform(data, treat = 1)).
 This argument

-takes precedence over the var
+takes precedence over the var argument, i.e., if both var and

-are correctly specified, only the exposed
+exposed are correctly specified, only the exposed argument

 will be used.
-Only used for type="hr"
+Only used for type="hr".

 Numeric value indicating how much to increment (if positive)

-or decrement (if negative) the var
+or decrement (if negative) the var variable in newdata.
+See

-argument for more details.
+var argument for more details.
 Default is 1.
 Only used for

 specify the variable name for the exposed/unexposed (name is given